 Lemon balm (Latin name: Melissa officinalis) is a type of mint.
 Its leaves have traditionally been used as a herbal remedy, including for depression and anxiety.

 Dietary supplements and herbal remedies may produce side effects or have negative interactions with prescribed medications or other supplements.
-Because there are no studies which have looked at the use of lemon balm for depression, we cannot say whether or not there are potential disadvantages.
+If you are thinking of using lemon balm, ask your doctor or pharmacist it if might interfere with other medications or supplements you are taking.

 Given the lack of evidence on lemon balm, it cannot be recommended as a treatment for depression.